 After playing long hours with your Joy-Cons, you might find that the caps on your thumbstick start getting bumps, the plastic begins to peel and the whole thing might start to feel a little loose and eventually fall off.

 Why does this happen?

 The reason why it happens it´s obvious.
 Wear, tear, and time.
-Hitting or scraping your Joy-Con is the main reason for why damage appears.
-Applying too much pressure while tilting or scratching the stick in frustration are also prime reasons for the plastic to bend.
-This can happen to very thumbstick regardless of the controller, be it a Joy-Con, Pro Controller, or even a Dualshock.
+Hitting or scraping your Joy-Con is the main reason why damage appears.
+Applying too much pressure while tilting or scratching the stick in frustration are also prime reasons for the plastic to bend (as well as not being careful when you clean it).
+This can happen to every thumbstick regardless of the controller, be it a Joy-Con, Pro Controller, or even a Dualshock..

 The real question is if it happens more often on a Joy-Con than in other gamepads.
 The answer seems to be yes, although not by much if the market for replacement caps on Sony´s and Microsoft's controllers is any indication.
 In any case, the plastic cap of the Joy-Con´s stick is notoriously flimsy and can be bent without using much force, so it can be a bigger issue for the Switch.

 Joy-Cons are not a particularly resistant piece of equipment.
 "Light" hits or extended hours of play can take their toll on the cap and wear it down.

 By being careful with your Joy-Con.
 Don´t hit it, scrape it, or let it incur any physical harm.
 The Joy-con is fragile like a baby, and you wouldn´t let a baby fall to the floor, right?

 Aside from those general directions, try to not exert too much pressure on the stick.
 You don´t need to apply the full force of your thumb to tilt it forward.
 Doing so can be quite taxing on the caps, and your muscles as well.